 "It turns out the perpetrator was not from the town.
 He already was in jail, but out on 24-hour parole.
+He took a train to that town, picked out the victim, who had gone out dancing, committed the crimes, took the train and got back to jail in time.
+He's now in jail, where he belongs."

-He took a and said, "Dennis and I used to joke about the overuse of
+Asked about the title, "Beyond Iconic," Sawka smiled and said, "Dennis and I used to joke about the overuse of the word.

-\mathbf{x}) ne out dancing, committed the crimes, took the train and got

-Aske the word.
 People might think the film is more iconic than iconic, but it really goes beyond that superficiality.
 Dennis was so much more."